k8snetworkplumbingwg/whereabouts/README.md

 * `type`: This should be set to `whereabouts`.
 * `range`: This specifies the range in which IP addresses will be allocated.

-In this case the `range` is set to `192.168.2.225/28`, this will allocate IP addresses in the range
+In this case the `range` is set to `192.168.2.225/28`, this will allocate IP addresses in the range excluding the first network address and the last broadcast address

 If you need a tool to figure out the range of a given CIDR address, try this online tool, [subnet-calculator.com](http://www.subnet-calculator.com/).